fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

     1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Select the **Sentry** integration, click **Save**, and generate a card.
+    3. Select **Sentry** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view **the push address**, copy it for later use, and complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete.

-### Use Shared Integrations
+### Use Shared Integration

-When you need to route the alert to different collaboration spaces based on the payload information of the alert event, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

     1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
-    2. Choose the **Sentry** integration:
+    2. Choose **Sentry** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can directly set the default collaboration space as a fallback, and then adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and then adjust it as needed.
-    5. Finish.
+    5. Complete.

 ## In Sentry

 ## Preliminary Instructions
 Sentry provides two types of alert mechanisms: Issue Alerts and Metric Alerts.
-Issue Alerts support the notification function through WebHooks in Integrations, while Metric Alerts are limited to using Internal Integration for alert notification.
-It is worth noting that Internal Integration is not only applicable to Metric Alerts but also compatible with Issue Alerts.
+Issue Alerts support notification functionality through WebHooks in Integrations, while Metric Alerts are limited to using Internal Integration for alert notifications.
+Notably, Internal Integration is not only applicable to Metric Alerts but also compatible with Issue Alerts.
 Given the wide applicability of Internal Integration, we have decided to adopt this method uniformly and no longer rely solely on WebHooks to simplify the configuration of alert notifications.

 ## Sentry Alert Push Configuration